oxford-pharmacoepi/MegaStudy/DUS Shiny/README.md

 If you have several databases, you will have several copies of those files each with a different “dbName”.

+### IMPORTANT

+Please add your database cdm_name, data_type and country to the file databases.csv or remove the existing content and just leave your own entries.
+The use of the completely filled databases.csv file that you downloaded with the Rproject is used to add the information about data dype and country when looking at all the databases together.

 Then open global.R and click “Run App” in the top right corner.